timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART V-BOARDS, ADMINISTRATIONS, AND SERVICES/CHAPTER 71-BOARD OF VETERANS' APPEALS/CHAPTER 71-BOARD OF VETERANS' APPEALS.md

   * (B) by picture and voice transmission at a facility of the Department where the Secretary has provided suitable facilities and equipment to conduct such hearings.

-* (2)(A) Upon notification of a Board hearing at the Board's principal location as described in subparagraph (A) of paragraph (1), the appellant may alternatively request a hearing as described in subparagraph (B) of such paragraph.
+* (2)(A) Upon notification of a Board hearing at the Board's principal location as described in subparagraph (A) of paragraph (1), the appellant may alternatively request a hearing as described in subparagraph (B) of such paragraph or subparagraph (C) of this paragraph.
 If so requested, the Board shall grant such request.

-* (B) Upon notification of a Board hearing by picture and voice transmission as described in subparagraph (B) of paragraph (1), the appellant may alternatively request a hearing as described in subparagraph (A) of such paragraph.
+* (B) Upon notification of a Board hearing by picture and voice transmission as described in subparagraph (B) of paragraph (1), the appellant may alternatively request a hearing as described in subparagraph (A) of such paragraph or subparagraph (C) of this paragraph.
 If so requested, the Board shall grant such request.

+* (C)(i) Upon notification of a Board hearing under subparagraph (A) or (B) of paragraph (1), the appellant may alternatively request a hearing by picture and voice transmission—

+  * (I) at a location selected by the appellant; and

+  * (II) via a secure internet platform established and maintained by the Secretary that protects sensitive personal information from a data breach.

+* (ii) If an appellant makes a request under clause (i), the Board shall grant such request.

 * (d) SCREENING OF CASES.—Nothing in this section shall be construed to preclude the screening of cases for purposes of—